Score-Based Diffusion Models in Infinite Dimensions: A Malliavin Calculus Perspective: Introduction

 This paper is organised as follows.
-In section~\ref{sec:methodology} we present our methodology, including the operator--theoretic derivation of the score function for linear SPDEs with space--time coloured noise, the Malliavin covariance operator, and the infinite-dimensional Bismut--Elworthy--Li formula.
+In Section~\ref{sec:notation} we establish notation and define the relevant spaces and topologies.
+In Section~\ref{sec:methodology} we present our methodology, including the operator-theoretic derivation of the logarithmic derivative for linear SPDEs with space--time coloured noise, the Malliavin covariance operator, and the infinite-dimensional Bismut--Elworthy--Li formula.
+In Section~\ref{sec:experiments} we verify the score formula numerically in both one and two spatial dimensions.
 In Section~\ref{sec:summary}, we discuss our main findings and outline possible avenues for future work.
-For the reader’s convenience, we provide the Appendix~\ref{app:background} where we review the relevant mathematical background, including infinite-dimensional diffusion processes generated by linear SPDEs and Malliavin calculus.
+For the reader's convenience, we provide~\ref{app:background} where we review the relevant mathematical background, including infinite-dimensional diffusion processes generated by linear SPDEs and Malliavin calculus.